Tatra Mountains: Snow cover

 Peaks are sometimes covered with snow or ice throughout the year.
 Avalanches are frequent.

 Temperature

 Extreme temperatures range from -40 °C in the winter to 33 °C in warmer months.
 Temperatures also vary depending on the altitude and sun exposure of a given slope.
 Temperatures below 0 °C last for 192 days on the summits.

 Winds

-The average wind speed on the summits is 6 m/s.
+The average wind speed on the summits is 6 m/s (13.4 mi/hr).